open-contracting/cove-ocds/docs/index.rst

 .. include:: ../README.rst

-This documentation is for people who wish to contribute to or modify the DRT.
+This documentation is for people who wish to contribute to or modify the Data Review Tool (DRT).

+The `CoVE <https://cove.readthedocs.io/en/latest/>`__ documentation might also be relevant.

 .. toctree::
    :maxdepth: 2